-The dentists at Meadows Dental Group are highly-experienced tooth bonding providers.
+The dentists at Meadows Dental Group by Espire are highly-experienced tooth bonding providers.
 To learn if this service is right for you, schedule a consultation at 303-790-2323.
 Our office offers high-quality dental care to patients from Lone Tree, Centennial, Highlands Ranch, and nearby areas of Colorado.

 What Can Dental Bonding Treat?

 Dental bonding is typically appropriate for minor dental imperfections.
 It can correct concerns such as:

 - An exposed tooth root due to minor gum recession

 Our dentists will customize the bonding process to address your specific dental issues.
 It is possible to bond a small area of a single tooth or the entire surface of multiple teeth, depending on the nature of your problem.

 Be aware that bonding is not ideal if you have severe decay or significant tooth damage.
 A dental crown will likely work better than bonding in those situations.

 Who is a good candidate for dental bonding?